sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 451/PHIL 451.md

 "**Entity**" - most generic word for a 'thing' to avoid categorizing All numerical entities are identical to physical entities
-- Distinction between *particulars*: object, e.g. piece of chalk, which is individual, unrepeatable, and exists in a specific temporal and spatial period, and *properties*: the ways that it is, color
+- Metaphysical distinction between *particulars*: object, e.g. piece of chalk, which is individual, unrepeatable, and exists in a specific temporal and spatial period, and *properties*: the ways that it is, color
+- Predication of subject = attribution of a property. *Property is repeatable*. *Particular/subject is not*
--
+	- Tokens/types.